manuparra/kubernetes-at-spsrc/README.md

 ## Rancher

-Rancher has different solutions to deploy this platforms.
+Rancher has different solutions to deploy this platforms (Dev / Production)

-### One node - Default Rancher-generated Self-signed Certificate and CA Certificate
+### Development option: One node - Default Rancher-generated Self-signed Certificate and CA Certificate

 If you are installing Rancher in a development or testing environment where identity verification isn't a concern, install Rancher using the self-signed certificate that it generates.
 This installation option omits the hassle of generating a certificate yourself.